-The MTW Standard Agreement allows for MTW agencies to use federal dollars to fund Local, Non-Traditional programs which provide housing and services for families with low incomes outside of the rules of Sections 8 and 9 of the Housing Act of 1937, providing such programs comply with the other requirements of the MTW statute.
+The MTW Standard Agreement allows for MTW agencies to use Block Grant dollars to fund Local, Non-Traditional programs which provide housing and services for families with low incomes outside of the rules of Sections 8 and 9 of the Housing Act of 1937, providing such programs comply with the other requirements of the MTW statute.
 Specifically, SHA is citing Attachment D: Use of MTW Funds and Attachment C(B)(1): Single fund budget with full flexibility (as amended by Attachment D(B): Authorizations related to both Public Housing and Section 8 Housing Choice Vouchers).
-This MTW strategy is also authorized under PIH Notice 2011-45: Parameters for Local, Non-Traditional Activities under the Moving to Work Demonstration Program.